White House Says Donald Trump In ‘Very Good Health’ After Physical Despite Trump Not Following Doctor’s Orders

 Trump appeared to get less exercise in 2018 as well, cutting back on golf trips near the end of the year and during the government shutdown.

 Donald Trump’s health has been a point of controversy during his presidency amid allegations that former White House physician Dr. Ronny Jackson lied on Trump’s previous report to make it seem as if he were in better health and not obese.
 According to the report, Trump was 239 pounds, putting him just on the edge of being obese.
-But many noted that Trump appeared to weigh significantly more and that he also appeared well below his listed height of 6-foot-2.
+But many noted that Trump appeared to weigh significantly more, and that he also appeared well below his listed height of 6 feet, 2 inches.

-As the Guardian noted, Trump’s former personal physician also admitted that Trump dictated to him what to write in a letter released during the 2016 presidential campaign claiming that Trump was in “astonishingly good health” and claimed that, “If elected, Mr Trump, I can state unequivocally, will be the healthiest individual ever elected to the presidency.”
+As the Guardian noted, Trump’s former personal physician also admitted that Trump dictated to him what to write in a letter released during the 2016 presidential campaign claiming that Trump was in “astonishingly good health” and claimed that, “If elected, Mr. Trump, I can state unequivocally, will be the healthiest individual ever elected to the presidency.”

 Trump's annual physical today will test if the president followed the doctor's orders to diet and exercise— via @TPM https://t.co/l1ImmLxcJt